 You need to decide the location that makes for a smooth and enjoyable trip.
 There are lots of beautiful holiday spots, but you need to determine the time it would take to get there.
 For example, if your travelling from Cornwall to Scotland with a car full and a pet, it’s going to be a stressful task.
-So maybe look close to home, holiday parks in Dorset are very popular in the summer.
+So maybe look close to home, caravans near Dorset are very popular in the summer.

 Make sure the property you book has all the required things you need for a comfortable stay.
 You should choose a caravan that has all the features you need rather than the things you want since it’s only a temporal living arrangement for some time.
 Some of these features may include curtains, fridge, Television, sound system, and roof racks.
 If your after more luxurious accommodation, have a look at the lodges which have their own private hot tubs.

 This depends on what type of holiday you are after, if it’s a rural getaway with miles of open trails for walking and cycling enthusiasts, we would recommend Yorkshire or the Lake District.
 For a seaside adventure with the kids, where there’s a host of activities, Cornwall, Devon or Dorset are probably your best bet.

 This can bring the price down considerably if you book an 8 person caravan and then split the cost between everyone.
 Also, when booking larger caravans, make sure you ask about sleeping arrangements in case you need a twin room instead of a double, these small changes save you heaps of trouble doing it now instead of when you arrive.

 If your bringing your canine companion along, make sure the accommodation you book does welcome pets.
 Often on holiday parks, there will be a selection with some allowing pets and others which do not.

 Type Of Park